Elon Musk Tweets Inspire Investment Decisions Of 37% Americans: Survey

 A penny stock Signal Advance (OTC: SIGL) went skyrocketing when Musk publicly backed privacy-focused messaging app Signal.

-Marscoin (CRYPTO: MARS) similarly benefited from Musk’s tweet where he said in a tweet a cryptocurrency called “Marscoin” would be launched, possibly unaware of the fact that an asset by that name already existed.
+Marscoin (CRYPTO: MARS) similarly benefited from Musk’s tweet where he said a cryptocurrency called “Marscoin” would be launched, possibly unaware of the fact that an asset by that name already existed.

 Price Action: Tesla shares traded 0.2% higher at $675 in the pre-market session Tuesday.